 I am also working to fight the ongoing asylum and humanitarian “crisis” created by border militarization.
 Together with several advocacy organizations, my students and I are running research projects designed to help migrants access asylum and services, and to inform legal action to protect the rights of migrants.
 Going forward, I hope to expand my research to look at how to build better spaces of climate and social regeneration, especially for people whose deep relationships with the earth have been severed by climate crisis.
 As the global climate exodus increases, this will only become more urgent.

-I have two young children, who were born while I was a tenure-track assistant professor (I’m happy to talk about academic motherhood with those who are interested!).
-I hope that raising my children at the border will give them a deep commitment to righting the kinds of racial and national injustices at play in our backyard.
+I have two young children, who were born while I was a tenure-track assistant professor (I’m happy to talk about academic motherhood with anyone interested!).
+I hope that raising my children at the border will teach them firsthand about power and difference, and inspire a commitment to righting the racial and national injustices we can feel so viscerally in our region.